cunninghamge/flash_cards_go/README.md

 # Flash Cards

-Flash Cards is a command line application I built to practice Go development and testing skills.
+Flash Cards is a command line application built to practice Go development and testing skills.
 The program simulates a set of flash cards, allowing users to view questions, make guesses, and see a final score at the end of the round via the command line.
 <br><br>
 ![](./screenshot.png)